 - roundworm (Baylisascaris procyonis)

 Although raccoons are notorious for carrying rabies, there has only been one recorded human death from raccoon rabies in the United States.
 Some signs that a raccoon may have rabies include aggressiveness, unusual vocalization, and excessive drool or foam from the mouth.
 If you think you may have identified a rabid raccoon, call your local animal control authority immediately.

 A raccoon will rinse its food in water prior to eating it.
 When there is no water close by, a raccoon will still rub its food to remove debris.

-Some hypothesize that the purpose of a raccoon's black mask is to reduce glare, helping it see better in the dark.
+Some hypothesize that the purpose of a raccoon's black mask is to reduce glare, helping it to see better in the dark.

 A group of raccoons is called a nursery.